About a Dorset Log Store

 All our log stores are made of FSC Swedish Redwood that has been treated against fungal and insect attack by the Tanalith-E® process (pressure treatment), a modern, environmentally friendly treatment to prolong the life of your new purchase.

 We therefore offer a 15 year warranty with all Dorset Log Stores against fungal attack and rot.
 This modern treatment means that, because there are no harmful chemicals involved, this timber can be disposed of through landfill or by burning as any other untreated timber.

 All our timber is Swedish Redwood, a slow-grown timber from the very north of Sweden.
 We source this timber ourselves from one family mill so we can ensure and maintain quality and standards.

-All Log Stores are screwed together during construction and assembly, except the timber roof which uses stainless steel fixings.
+All Dorset Log Stores are screwed together during construction and assembly, except the timber roof which uses stainless steel fixings.

-All our construction screws are double plated and then painted (they are timber decking screws).
-This protects the metal from galvanic corrosion with the salts in the pressure treatment.
+All our construction screws are double plated and then painted (they are decking screws).
+This protects the metal from galvanic corrosion with the copper salts in the pressure treatment.
 Unpainted screws that are only plated will start corroding straight away.
 This also occurs in Cedar and Oak timbers.

 Roof Options for your Dorset Log Store

 We have made sure the roof of your log store is designed to shed the rain and shelter your logs.

 We offer different roof finishes, to suit your home and the aesethically pleasing look you want to achieve.
 Most of the Log stores we offer can have this option and you can select this when adding your Log Store to the basket.

 On the right here you can see close ups of each roof type and there are more images with each Log store design to show the finished effect.